micropython/micropython/docs/esp32/pcnt.rst

       - *edge*\=value.
 Which edges of the input signal will be counted by Counter:

-        - Counter.RAISE : raise edges
+        - Counter.RISING : raise edges
-        - Counter.FALL : fall edges
+        - Counter.FALLING : fall edges
-        - Counter.RAISE | Counter.FALL : both edges
+        - Counter.RISING | Counter.FALLING : both edges

       - *filter*\=value.
 Specifies a ns-value for the minimal time a signal has to be stable at the input to be recognized.
 The largest value is 12787ns (1023 * 1000000000 / APB_CLK_FREQ).